 The glory of trade shows is about who you meet in the hallway and the conversations you have that spark some of the most transformative ideas.
 Unfortunately, on large trade shows in 2020, Dr. Agus thinks nothing will happen this calendar year.
-Dr. Agus predicted that maybe toward the end of Q1 next year (or potentially later on) if we’re all vaccinated and have property safety strategies in place, trade shows could be possible again.
+He predicts that maybe toward the end of Q1 2021 (or potentially later on), if we’re all vaccinated and have proper safety strategies in place, trade shows could be possible again.
 We need solutions and ways to stay connected virtually in the meantime — and beyond.

 And universities on campus?